Case study summary

 John is in his mid 60’s.
 He lives alone in a two bedroom flat situated in a tower block, which was left to him by his mother who sadly died in 2013.
 Since then, John’s health had deteriorated.
 As well as poor control of his chronic diseases he then began to suffer from depression after the loss of his mother and being made redundant.

 John was referred to the primary care navigator via his GP to see if we could help him in anyway.
-At first Richard was reluctant to engage with the primary care navigator as he felt embarrassed and lost and at an all-time low.
+At first John was reluctant to engage with the primary care navigator as he felt embarrassed and lost and at an all-time low.
 We asked John if he would like to pop in for an informal chat, we made this on a regular basis.
 We began to build a relationship of trust and John began to communicate to us with ease.

 He had cared for this mother and his benefits were all stopped when she died, to the point that he could not buy food.
 John suffered mentally and financially.